iclighthouse/DeSwap-Orderbook/README.md

 These orders add volume to the order book, help to make the market, and are therefore termed makers for any subsequent trades.
 * Takers
 When you place an order that trades immediately before going on the order book, you are a taker.
 This is regardless of whether you partially or fully fulfill the order.
-Trades from market orders are always takers, as market orders never go on the order book.
+Trades from MKT orders are always takers, as market orders never go on the order book.
 These trades are "taking" volume off the order book, and therefore are taker trades.
-FOK orders are also always takers orders.
+FAK and FOK orders are also always takers orders.

 ## Implementations